LIMITED LIABILITY PARTNERSHIPS

 Increasing numbers of LLPs are being created, despite take up being relatively slow to begin with.
 Initially many LLPs were start ups but an increasing number of conversions are being made.
 Any decision to convert an existing partnership or to set up a new business using a LLP is a complex one, involving legal, accounting and tax issues.

-Changes for some LLP members
+Tax treatment for certain LLP members

 The rules apply when an individual is a member of an LLP and three conditions are met.
 The conditions are:

 - There are arrangements in place under which the individual is to perform services for the LLP, in their capacity as a member, and it would be reasonable to expect that the amounts payable by the LLP in respect of their performance of those services will be wholly, or substantially wholly, disguised salary.
-An amount is disguised salary if it is fixed or, if is variable, it is varied without reference to the overall profits of the LLP.
+An amount is disguised salary if it is fixed or, if variable, it is varied without reference to the overall profits of the LLP.